Aman1337g/Cpp-notes-and-codes/README.md

 A user is aware of the fact that what a user defined type is capable of doing.
 Or what are the functionalities attached to that UDT.
 But not aware of the fact that how these are implemented.<br>
 For example, **stack** as a UDT.
 We can **push** an element to the stack and **pop** an element from the stack.
 But the user cannot know how the stack is implemented.
 A stack may either be implemented with the help of a **linked list** or with an **array**.

-**Inheritance**

-> A process thorough which a derived class acquires the properties of a base class.

-The concept of reusability comes from inheritance.
-We don't need to redeclare the properties of the base class again.

 **Polymorphism**